Inventory control: laying paths for a bright business future

 Periodic inventory systems

-A Periodic inventory system is a method of inventory control that utilizes periodic physical counts to determine the quantity and value of items in stock.
+A periodic inventory system is a method of inventory control that utilizes periodic physical counts to determine the quantity and value of items in stock.

 The periodic inventory system requires regular counting of all or some of the items in inventory, allowing for deviations between actual stock levels and book values to be determined.
 This discrepancy can then be used to adjust the inventory records so that they accurately reflect what is on hand.
-A periodic inventory system also provides valuable information about sales trends and product performance, which can help businesses make more informed decisions regarding their purchasing strategies.

 Perpetual inventory systems

-A perpetual inventory system is a stock controlling method used to track the stock balance of items in real time.
+A perpetual inventory system is a stock-controlling method used to track the stock balance of items in real time.

 This system is designed to provide a more accurate and up-to-date reflection of the current stock level of each item within the inventory.
 The perpetual inventory system automatically updates its records every time there is an addition or removal from the inventory, allowing for more efficient management and tracking of stock levels.
-This type of system can help businesses accurately monitor their stock supply and manage their orders in a timely manner, minimizing potential out-of-stock scenarios or overstocking problems.

 How to control your inventory